 The invention of the cryptocurrency Bitcoin was the reason why Blockchain came into existence in the first place.
 However, it is just one of the many applications of a Blockchain technology.
 It is a means to record all the cryptocurrency transactions that have been executed till date.

-It is a shared and distributed ledger that can be used to track the movement of all kinds of assets, be it tangible, intangible or digital.
+It is a shared and the distributed ledger that can be used to track the movement of all kinds of assets, be it tangible, intangible or digital.

 One ‘block’ of a Blockchain represents the record of some or all of the recent transactions.
 It is only after the completion of one block that the block is added linearly in the Blockchain as a permanent database.